AlertBear/rh-autophysion/README.md

 # Usage:

- 1. First of all, you need make surt that the mastserver.py already deploy and running on the control server, if need you need deploy and running it.
+ 1. First of all, you need make sure that the mastserver.py is already deployed and is running on the control server, if not, you need to deploy and running it

 	Run:
 		python2.7 mastserver.py